GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 Datasets can reference specific data dictionaries as well.
 Follow the last tutorial and create a data dictionary with ID `7fd6bb1f-2752-54de-9a33-81ce2ea0feb2`.

-Now, let's change the data dictionary mode.
-In the last example, we used the command line, which required us to know the numeric equivilant for the mode we wanted (sitewide = 1).
-Let's use the UI to set the mode to "distribution reference".
+Now, let's use the UI to set the data dictionary mode mode to "distribution reference".

 .. note:: Distribution reference mode
    Distribution reference mode for data dictionaries means that DKAN will look for links to data dictionaries in the